stmilne/icds_docs/docs/03_SubmittingJobs.md

 ```

-## Using Dedicated Accounts and Partitions
+## Compute Accounts and Partitions